Jazz Bands - for your Event

 Live Music Booking Service for Your Party, Wedding or Event from - Midsummer Music - the music people

 About Jazz Bands

 The Jazz Band pages list bands that are available to perform in your area.
 They are particularly appropriate for wedding receptions and parties.
+At weddings, jazz bands can play for the drinks reception, during the meal, and for the evening reception.
+Of course, you would want different styles of band for each part of the day, but with the help of our website you can select what is most appropriate for you.
 To find out more about them, read on:

 Jazz Bands cover just about any size of jazz group from a duo to a 20 piece big band.
 The right jazz band for you to hire depends on your event and whether you are looking for wedding music ideas, corporate event entertainment or music for a garden party etc. The cost of a jazz band tends to increase with the number of musicians, but this is by no means always the case, so look at the price indications on the page of jazz bands who can be booked for events in your area.

 When searching for wedding entertainment ideas, consider a jazz band for your evening entertainment, perhaps including swing for some dancing.
 Or perhaps trad jazz of the afternoon reception.
 For corporate event planners the kind of jazz band that might be suitable depends on the event type and whether they will be playing indoors or out.

 Use the drop down box at the top of the page to select the county where your venue is and see the musicians who are available to perform there.

 To show the extremes of jazz bands, here is some general information about the genre, from Trad, through Big Bands to Jazz Rock Fusion.
 But be sure to brows our pages of bands and listen to their music, to find the style that you like, or just send us an enquiry letting us know the kind of jazz you enjoy.

 A bit about Traditional Jazz - New Orleans / Chicago